-Dennis Quaid's Ex-Wife Gets $2 Million Spousal Support Lump Sum in Divorce Settlement: Report
+Dennis Quaid's Ex-Wife Gets $2 Million Spousal Support Lump Sum in Divorce Settlement

 Dennis Quaid and his wife Kimberly Buffington-Quaid are officially divorced.

-Buffington-Quaid, who filed for divorce in 2016, will receive $2 million in a lump sum payment, another million for property settlements and $13,750 a month in child support, which could increase if Quaid pulls in more than $1.3 million in a year, according to court documents obtained by TMZ.
+Buffington-Quaid, who filed for divorce in 2016, will receive $2 million in a lump sum payment, another million for property settlements and $13,750 a month in child support, which could increase if Quaid pulls in more than $1.3 million in a year, according to court documents obtained by PEOPLE.

-While the duo are sharing joint physical custody of their twins Thomas Boone and Zoe Grace, both 10, Buffington-Quaid was awarded 75% of their time, the outlet reports.
+While the duo are sharing joint physical custody of their twins Thomas Boone and Zoe Grace, both 10, Buffington-Quaid was awarded 75% of their time.

 Quaid, 64, is reportedly keeping most of the cars — a 2007 Land Rover, 2012 Mercedes and 2013 Honda — while his ex-wife will keep her 2014 Mercedes.
-Additionally, the actor will keep their home in Austin, Texas, and they’ll split the sale price of their family home, according to TMZ.
+Additionally, the actor will keep their home in Austin, Texas, and they’ll split the sale price of their family home.

 RELATED: Dennis Quaid Says His Twins are Thriving 10 Years After a Medical Mistake Nearly Killed Them